A Structured View on Weighted Counting with Relations to Counting, Quantum Computation and Applications: Counting Classes, Generalizations and Historical Developments

 \begin{proof} Using Theorem \ref{theorem:Approximation}, we compute with a single call to a problem that is $\SharpP$-equivalent a value $f^\prime(x)$ with an additive approximation error of at most $2^{-2q(|x|)-2}$.
 We know that the actual value $f(x)$ is within the interval $\left[f^\prime(x) - 2^{-2q(|x|)-2}, f^\prime(x) + 2^{-2q(|x|)-2}\right]$ of size $2^{-2q(|x|)-1}$.
 In an interval of this size there is only one rational value which can be encoded by at most $q(|x|)$ many bits.
-Using the continued fraction expansions of the two interval endpoints we are able to retrieve this rational value efficiently \cite{hardy1979introduction}, so the problem is in $\textrm{FP}^{\SharpP[1]}$ (a $\SharpP$-equivalent class has the same power as $\SharpP$ if used as oracle). \end{proof}
+Using the Euclidean algorithm to efficiently find the continued fraction expansions of the two interval endpoints (\cite{hardy1979introduction}, p.
+131), we are able to easily retrieve this rational value, so the problem is in $\FP^{\SharpP[1]}$ (note that a $\SharpP$-equivalent class has the same power as $\SharpP$ if used as oracle). \end{proof}

 A similar result holds for the corresponding decision variant.
 In the following theorem we show that if the size of the output is bounded polynomially in the input size, the decision variant of the weighted counting problem is in $\PP$.